-- Rambo The Force Of Freedom.
-What do you mean, it's not for kids?
-Pssh.
-Let's just have wars where nobody dies.
+- Rambo: The Force of Freedom, rather than go with the not-so-family friendly approach of having wars with casualties, shows wars where nobody dies.
 At least Rambo is somewhat consistent with his portrayal in the first movie.

 - The Pink Panther cartoons took this to extremes sometimes, with two characters continually blasting each other point blank with blunderbusses, resulting in nothing more than blackened skin.
 Even for a cartoon, it gets ridiculous after the twentieth shot to the face.

 - Looney Tunes.
 Even getting smashed by a 2000-ton rock, blown up by dynamite, or sliced julienne-style was of little lasting consequence.
 Even the few times where someone actually died, you usually saw them as spirits not much later, treating the whole thing more like an inconvenience, or Breaking the Fourth Wall to remind us it's just a cartoon and nobody was really hurt.